 Chisel is a powerful, versatile tool for tunneling traffic with SSH over HTTP.
 Its ability to bypass firewall restrictions, forward and reverse ports, and create SOCKS proxies make it an invaluable asset in the toolkit of any professional hacker or pen tester.

 In this article, we’ve covered the basics of Chisel, including installation, use cases, real-world examples, and advanced tips and tricks.
-With this knowledge under your belt, you’re now equipped to tackle a variety of challenges in your red team engagements and penetration testing scenarios.
+With this knowledge, you can tackle challenges in your red team engagements and penetration testing scenarios.

-Remember that with great power comes great responsibility, and always use these techniques ethically and legally.
+Remember that with great power comes great responsibility.
+Always use these techniques ethically and legally.
 Now, go forth and conquer networks, my fellow hackers!